majad00/ex5601_openwrt_loader/README.md

 The installer does **not** require opening the router or using UART.
 It runs from the OEM firmware, starts a temporary OpenWrt/LuCI environment in RAM, and flashes OpenWrt to the inactive firmware slot.

-The current installer supports the **stock OEM partition layout**.

 > [!WARNING]
 > This tool is designed to reduce the risk of bricking by flashing the inactive slot, but Power loss during flash can brick the device.
 > Keep backups of important MTD partitions before flash, you can do this using LUCI during flash.
----

-## Current status

-Supported:

-- Open source all codes are available, build your own bundle
-- No-UART require, safe flashing on inactive bank
-- Support all Openwrt versions design for stock-layout
-- Automatic handling of `ubi` / `ubi2` slot selection
-- Error handling on each step

-Not yet supported:

-- OpenWrt `ubootmod` layout conversion
-- Restoring OEM from OpenWrt

-Work in progress:

-- U-Boot MOD layout conversion from the Matrix LuCI interface

----
 ## Beginner's Guide
 Download the installation bundle from /tools ( two files)
 1) Miniroot Archive (openwrt_chroot_rootfs.tar.gz)